zalando/restful-api-guidelines/performance/Performance.md

 }
 ```

-The approach we recommend for field filtering is adding a request parameter like e.g. `fields`
+As illustrated by this example, field filtering should be done via request parameter "fields" with value range defined
-which value follows the following [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) grammar.
+by the following [BNF](https://en.wikipedia.org/wiki/Backus%E2%80%93Naur_form) grammar.

 ```
 <fields> ::= <negation> <fields_expression> | <fields_expression>